AKSW/maven4data/docs/concepts/artifact-naming.md

 Artifacts in Maven are located along a 5 dimensional coordinate system.

-The three most fields are:
+The three most fundamental fields are:

 * `groupId`
 * `artifactId`